xonixx/xonixx.github.io/makesure-vs-just.md

 I am developing.
 It is somewhat similar to the well-known `make` tool, but [without most of its idiosyncrasies](makesure-vs-make.md) (and with a couple of unique features!).

-[just](https://github.com/casey/just) is a handy way to save and run project-specific commands.
+[just](https://github.com/casey/just) is a very popular alternative command runner that positions itself as "a handy way to save and run project-specific commands".

 This article compares the two tools on some particular real-world examples.